Olsro/reddit-ipod-guides/guides/ipod6g-flash-more-recent-firmwares.md

 - It should make your iPod Classic 6.0G sounding better.
 From my tests, it is sounding exactly like my later iPod Classics on the 2.0.2 firmware.
 It looks like bad sound also affected the iPod Nano 3G that used closely the same firmwares on 1.1.X.
 6.5G was shipped with 2.0.1 so was not affected by this.
 - Larger flashmods will be supported.
 Enjoy up to 2TB of content if that's your desire ! =) But if you wanna be smart and cost-effective, I strongly advise you check my other guides to compress your music & videos with excellent perceptual quality.
 - Once the flashing process is applied fully, it is very stable and you can even use iTunes at any time later to restore your iPod again.
 There's no known broken features, everything should work as normal from my testing: videos playback, docking, remote controls, accessories (like the FM Radio Remote), music playback, syncing stuff, etc
+- Some people reports better compatibility with USB wallplugs/powerbanks, and better FPS when using the CoverFlow.

 ### Disadvantages of doing this
 - 2.0.2-2.0.4 firmwares requires at least iTunes 9 to sync.
 This can be a problem if you've planned to sync using a very old Mac, like a PowerPC G3 Mac that will be stuck to iTunes 8.